forestgrape/coronavirus/diagnosis_and_viral_load.md

 #### Summary Hung
 **Early-Morning vs Spot Posterior Oropharyngeal Saliva for Diagnosis of SARS-CoV-2 Infection: Implication of Timing of Specimen Collection for Community-Wide Screening**
 ##### Methods
-"Posterior oropharyngeal saliva was collected at 5 different time points within the same day from 18 patients with pre- viously confirmed SARS-CoV-2 infection by molecular testing.
+* "Posterior oropharyngeal saliva was collected at 5 different time points within the same day from 18 patients with previously confirmed SARS-CoV-2 infection by molecular testing.
 Cycle threshold (Ct) values were compared."
+* "The 5 specific time points were (1) early-morning (first thing in the morning upon awakening, before teeth brushing, mouth rinsing, and eating breakfast); (2) before lunch; (3) before afternoon tea at 3 pm; (4) before dinner; and (5) before bedtime (and before teeth brushing).
+Patients were not asked to refrain from eating, drinking, or mouth rinsing before collection of posterior oropharyngeal saliva at the second, third, and fourth time points to resemble spot saliva taken at the clinic in real life."
 ##### Results
 * "There was an overall trend of lower Ct values from specimens collected in the early morning, with a gradual decrease of viral load towards nighttime, but reaching statistical significance only when compared with the specimens collected at bedtime.
 Eight out of 13 subjects had a higher viral load in the early morning than the rest of the 4 time points (before lunch, before teatime at 3 pm, before dinner, before bedtime)."
 * "The distribution of Ct values at 5 different time points is shown in Figure 1.
 The medians (IQRs) at early morning, before lunch, before teatime at 3 pm, before dinner, and before bedtime were 34.5 (32.5–41), 38.2 (33.9–41), 36.3 (34.5–41), 41 (34.7–41), and 41 (34.7–41), respectively."